The increase of online colleges in Oregon shows that the state is blazing new trails when it comes to higher education.

 Editorial Listing ShortCode:

-Oregon legislatures recognize the value of higher education and how it impacts the economic structure of the state, so they are working hard to provide competitive schools, generous financial aid packages and convenient online learning opportunities for all citizens.
+Oregon legislatures recognize the value of higher education and how it impacts the economic structure of the state, so they are working hard to provide competitive schools, generous financial aid packages, and convenient online learning opportunities for all citizens.

 Overview of Higher Education in Oregon

-The NCES reports that Oregon residents will pay about $10,286 to attend one of the 4-year public.
-Non-residents will pay closer to $30,929.
+The NCES reports that Oregon residents will pay about $14,227 to attend one of the 4-year public.
+Non-residents will pay closer to $23,828.
 Both rates are above the national average.
 Students who are unable to find their chosen major at a college or university in Oregon can benefit from their home state’s partnership with the Western Interstate Commission for Higher Education (WICHE).

 Editorial Listing ShortCode: